Val Freeman, Three Cairns Counselling, Registered Member MBACP (Accred)

 You’ll see from the list below that I work with a lot of issues; however, it doesn’t really tell you what I’ve worked with the most.
 Over the years I’ve worked with a lot of people struggling in their relationships.
 I’ve also worked with people who have suffered various types of abuse in their childhood, the effect of which continues to hound them in their present life.
 And I’ve worked with people struggling with anxiety and anxiety disorders, depression and loss or fear of loss.
 However, if you don’t see your issue listed here, it doesn’t mean I won’t work with you.
 You could contact me for an introductory session and we can figure out together if I am the right person to accompany you on this stretch of your journey.

-I am a Registered Member of the British Association of Counselling and Psychotherapy and adhere to its Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I am a Registered, Accredited Member of the British Association of Counselling and Psychotherapy and adhere to its Ethical Framework for Good Practice in Counselling and Psychotherapy.
 This includes holding clients’ information in confidence and ensuring I receive frequent and regular supervision.

 More about my work